Healthy food – locally grown

-In each village, about fifteen women will cultivate the garden in a cooperative model.
-They will grow and harvest for their own families and sell the surplus to other villagers.
-They will use part of the proceeds to maintain and, if necessary, repair the infrastructure.
+About fifteen women will work in the garden in each village in a cooperative model.
+They grow and harvest for their families and sell the surplus to their fellow villagers.
+They set aside a portion of the sale proceeds to maintain and, if necessary, repair the infrastructure.
 As a Foundation, we have experience with this way of working.
-The wells in the schools and villages are also managed cooperatively, with very good results.
+The wells in the schools and villages are also managed cooperatively with excellent results.

-Or you can always transfer an amount to the account number BE14 7865 8929 4683 of the Hubi & Vinciane Foundation with the mention “Community vegetable gardens“.
+Or you can always transfer an amount to the account number BE14 7865 8929 4683 of the Hubi & Vinciane Foundation with the mention “Community vegetable gardens + your name“.